-NAPO Position: Federal law has extended collective bargaining to a number of different sectors, but not to public safety officers.
-There are many law enforcement officers who put their lives on the line every day to preserve the security and peace that our nation enjoys.
+NAPO Position: There are many law enforcement officers who put their lives on the line every day to preserve the security and peace that our nation enjoys.
 However, these same officers are denied the basic American rights of collective bargaining for wages, hours, and safe working conditions.

 This legislation extends basic collective bargaining rights to state and local public safety officers.
-The bill prohibits strikes and does not call for mandatory arbitration.
-In addition, states that offer equal or greater collective bargaining rights would be exempt from this federal statute.
+States that offer equal or greater collective bargaining rights would be exempt from this federal statute.
 The Public Safety Employer-Employee Cooperation Act will not overturn current collective bargaining laws - it will only provide the most basic of collective bargaining rights to those who currently do not have them.